 There would appear to be a potential risk around the lack of spaces available, although this is still an unknown, with many settings to date uncommitted either way.
 My advice would be to jump on and see if you can get the hours and receive your code, then start asking around.

 You don’t need to sign up right now, but you do want to do it before the start of a term.
-Unlike the universal 15 hours where you can start at any point from the start of the term after you turn three, you will only be able to commence the additional 15 hours from the beginning of each term.
+Unlike the universal 15 hours free childcare where you can start at any point from the start of the term after you turn three, you will only be able to commence the additional 15 hours from the beginning of each term.
 So if you want the extra hours for September, don’t wait until September to get a code or you won’t be able to receive the additional funded hours until the following January.

 Things to think about